wexi/amforth-shadow/doc/source/TG/Sources.rst

 :file:`dict*.inc`.

 The include hierarchy is as follows: Top level is the application specific file (template.asm).
 It included the file :file:`core/amforth.asm` only.
-This file includes the two files from the application directory: :file:`dict_appl.inc` for the low address words (RWW space) and the file :file:`dict_appl_core.inc` for the high address space words (NRWW).
-These two include files use other :file:`dict*` files and direct words defintion files.
+This file includes the two files from the application directory:
+:file:`dict_appl.inc` for the low address words (RWW space) and the file :file:`dict_appl_core.inc` for the high address space words (NRWW).
+These two include files use other :file:`dict*` files and direct words definition files.
 Any cross-references are solved by the assembler.
 The user needs to take care that the highest used address is within the flash address range, an assembler error message is generated in that case.

-Currently the following pre defined dict files exist:
+Currently the following pre defined :file:`dict` files exist:

 Source Filenames
 ----------------